-It’s seven in the morning.
+It’s eleven in the morning.
 You’re waking up and something doesn’t feel right: your head is pounding, you feel sad; you just want to pull the blankets over your head and never get out of bed again.
 What’s happening?

 We all know what a hangover feels like – that unpleasant combination of tiredness, dehydration and nausea is one almost all of us have experienced at some point in our lives.
 It makes us declare ‘never again!’ to our friends the next day, as we’re downing coffee (or Berocca.)
 And then as soon as the opportunity arises, we’re back out there again having fun.
 That’s how it works for me, anyway.

 Sometimes I see my clients in such a headspace, and it’s not always about drinking.
 As I’m getting ready to leave a booking I’ll notice sadness about them, or hear about it the next day when we exchange post-booking emails.
 Sometimes I discuss it with new clients, who describe feeling down the day after seeing someone new.
 There’s more than one type of hangover.
 Here are the most common…

 Do your kidneys hurt?
 Got a headache?
 Feeling tired?
 Did you drink a lot last night, and have a lot of sweaty, energetic sex?
 You may have a regular old hangover.
 Drink lots of water and take your vitamins!
 You’ll feel an improvement within hours.

 Although it’s common to want to have a few drinks to steady the nerves before a big date, sometimes the experience can be more fun when you’re closer to sober.
 Maybe consider how many might be too many, next time you’re in the same situation?

 The sex hangover